MicrosoftDocs/windows-powershell-docs/docset/windows/storage/Format-Volume.md

 ```

-This example gets all drives with letter D on the cluster and then formats them.
-This would format all D drives without confirmation!
+Be careful, if using this cmdlet on a Windows Cluster, it would format all drives returned by the **Get-Volume** cmdlet.

 ## PARAMETERS